 Hall of Fame analysis

 Many fans thought that Steve Garvey would be elected quickly to the Hall of Fame, simply because he was so famous.
 However, this did not happen.
 In retrospect, although he was a huge star, his numbers seem a bit short, with 272 home runs, 1308 RBI, and 2,599 hits.
 On the other hand, he was a ten-time All-Star, an MVP once and second in the MVP voting another time, a player who appeared in 22 World Series games, hitting 8 home runs with a .356 batting average.
 He is in the top 100 players of all time for career games played, at bats, hits, total bases, singles, doubles, RBI, and sacrifice flies.
-He has exhausted his 15 years of eligibility for Hall of Fame voting by the Baseball Writers Association of America, having received around 40% of the vote in the first few years and closer to 25% of the vote in his last ones.
+He exhausted his 15 years of eligibility for Hall of Fame voting by the Baseball Writers Association of America, having received around 40% of the vote in the first few years and closer to 25% of the vote in his last ones.
 He dropped off the ballot after the 2007 Hall of Fame Election, in which he obtained 21.1% of the vote.
 He first came under consideration by the Veterans Committee in the vote for the 2018 class, falling short as Jack Morris and Alan Trammell got the nod.
 He was again under consideration in 2020.